raspberrypilearning/astro-pi-guide/sensors/movement.md

 Above is a picture of the IMU sensor from the Apollo command module.
 You'll notice how big it is compared to the tiny black cube on the Astro Pi; that's the difference between 1975 and 2015 technology.
 Incidentally, the Astro Pi IMU is probably not as accurate as the Apollo one, however it is a million times cheaper!

+**Note that the IMU is not currently supported within trinket.io, so can't be emulated at this time**

 ## How is orientation represented?

 We all know the Earth rotates around an axis that runs between the North and South Poles.
 All objects in space or otherwise have *three* axes around which they can rotate.
 If you know how much rotation has happened on each axis, then you know which way the object is pointing.